 • When can I expect to hear from you regarding this position?

-Hire a professional to create a dynamic, powerful resume that does what it should, which is to grab the reader’s attention and be placed in the “YES” pile.
+Hire a professional resume writer to create a dynamic, powerful resume that does what it should, which is to grab the reader’s attention and be placed in the “to be interviewed” pile.
 I have helped numerous clients with career planning, interview coaching, and company research—remember your first impression could be your “LAST” impression.

 Need additional help?
 Reach out to Candace to learn more!